CriminalPancake/void-stranger-ap/README.md

 vsap.xdelta (using https://www.romhacking.net/utilities/598/)

-Make sure the output file is still named data.win
+Make sure the output file is still named data.win, it might also be wise to keep a copy of the original data.win file as a backup

 Finally, be sure to add the gm-apclientpp.dll to the Void Stranger folder